2024 Solar Incentives Guide for Milford, MA - Tax Credits & Rebates

 EcoWatch's Milford, MA Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with a representative from the company that installed your solar system, or any local Milford solar installer, can help you learn what incentives you might want to apply for.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Talking to the company that installed your solar system, or any local Milford solar installer, can help you understand what incentives you might want to apply for.

-How much can I save on my electric bill annually if I add solar panels to my Milford home?
+How much can I save annually on my electric bill if I install solar panels on my house in Milford?

 How long until the federal solar tax credit ends?